azerty-waves/azerty-waves/README.md

+### Azerty-Labs

+Hi, I'm Azerty and this is my research lab :)

+Here is a list of my interests and research areas:
-### Azerty-Labs - Sound Research Laboratory
+- Sound research

-Hello, </br> Azerty-Labs is an independent sound research laboratory based in France (Brest), focused on artificial intelligence and Eurorack module design. </br>
+- Artificial intelligence
+- Eurorack module design
+- Internet of Things

 Ty,</br>
 @Azerty_Labs